 - The next step will be tests to look for signs of the H. pylori bacteria.
 Your doctor may take samples of your blood, stool, or breath for these.

-- In some cases, especially if you’re older and your symptoms include things like weight loss or loss of appetite, he might use a long, flexible tube called an endoscope to look down your throat and into your stomach for signs of an ulcer.
+- In some cases, especially if you’re older and your symptoms include things like weight loss or loss of appetite, they might use a long, flexible tube called an endoscope to look down your throat and into your stomach for signs of an ulcer.
 (You’ll be given medicine to make you sleepy.)
 An endoscope can also take a small sample of tissue from an ulcer that can be tested in a laboratory.

 If you have a peptic ulcer, your doctor will recommend a treatment plan based on what’s causing it: